-The bank's average HQLA during the 12-month period ending on 31 December 2019 was €1,897m.
-It amounted to €1,835m on average during the 12-month period ending on 30 September 2019.
-They mainly consisted of deposits with the European Central Bank and securities issued by governments or supranationals.
-On 31 December 2019, the average duration of the bond portfolio was close to 6 months.
+The bank's average HQLA during the 12-month period ending on 31 December 2020 was €4,461m.
+It amounted to €3,352m on average during the 12-month period ending on 30 September 2020.
+They mainly consisted of deposits with the European Central Bank, the Bank of England and securities issued by governments or supranationals.
+On 31 December 2020, the average duration of the bond portfolio was close to 6 months.